 Centrally located on the Chesapeake Bay side of the Eastern Shore, Onancock is an inviting small town that was founded in 1680.
 Visited by Captain John Smith in the early 1600s, he wrote that the land was the “Gem of the Eastern Shore”.
 The town was historically a bustling port town, with steamboats traveling between Baltimore and Norfolk stopping in the waterfront community for supplies and rest.
 Today, the town is filled with stunning Victorian-era homes and local boutique shops.
 The only ferry to Tangier Island from the shore departs from Onancock, giving you access to yet another incredible small town on the Eastern Shore.
 If you’re in the mood for a little adventure, rent a kayak from SouthEast Expeditions at the Wharf, or book a guided tour like the Paddle Your Glass Off trip, where a guide takes you on a paddle through the Bay waters to Chatham Vineyards, where you’ll take a scenic break for a little wine tasting.

 Just across the Chesapeake Bay Bridge Tunnel, Cape Charles is an idyllic small town that exudes endless character.
 The downtown area has lots of local shops carrying everything from handcrafted jewelry to homemade ice cream.
-Cape Charles is an excellent destination for wildlife lovers, as Kiptopeke State Park and the Eastern Shore of Virginia National Wildlife Refuge are both right outside the town.
+Cape Charles is an excellent destination for wildlife lovers, as Kiptopeke State Park is right outside the town.
 SouthEast Expeditions has another location in the area, offering an Aqua-Culture Clamming tour along Cherrystone Creek, just north of Cape Charles.
 Kayakers learn about aquaculture practices and tour a working clam farm, then hand pick their own clams straight from the Bay waters to sample the tasty results.

 Where to Stay/Eat: Stay in the downtown area at the Hotel Cape Charles or The Bay Haven Inn and get a taste of the local seafood at either The Shanty or the Oyster Farm Seafood Eatery, followed by a little dessert at Brown Dog Ice Cream.